BrawlVision

 ⚠️ Worse matchups

-The best map for RICO is Local Restaurants in Gem Grab, with a Bayesian-smoothed win rate of 83.8%.
-That puts them above their class average in this mode, so it's worth picking RICO when that rotation is live.
-A strong showing on Local Restaurants usually combines favorable geometry (short ranges or cover) and a mode whose objective fits the brawler's kit.
+The best map for Rico is Sidetrack in Brawl Ball, with a Bayesian-adjusted win rate of 75.1% over 143 battles.
+That puts them above their class average in this mode, so it's worth picking Rico when that rotation is live.
+A strong run on Sidetrack usually combines favorable geometry (short ranges or cover) and a mode whose objective plays into the brawler's kit.

-On the opposite end, Open Space (Gem Grab) drops RICO's win rate to 40.0%.
-If that rotation comes up in a session, consider another brawler to avoid throwing matches; the gap between best and worst map can be several percentage points.
+On the opposite end, Open Space (Gem Grab) drops Rico's win rate to 40.0%.
+That's the bottom tail of a 35.1-point range between their best and worst map, so if that rotation comes up during a session, consider a different brawler to avoid throwing matches.

 Counters and matchups